Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 Next, we will dive into the products and publishing packages offered by Scribe Media.

-Scribe has a robust service offering to help authors go from idea to published book.
+Scribe has a few different service program offerings.
 As with any publishing company, Scribe has a list of products available to serve customers (authors) no matter the stage they are at with their book.

 Let’s take a look at the breakdown of the platform and the packages Scribe Media offers to authors.